MPIBGC-TEE/bgc-md/README.md

+# bgc_md: biogeochemical model database
+This package consists of two components:
+- A folder with yaml files which encode several soil, vegetation, and ecosystem models in a unified way.
+- A python package that can be used (and extended) to run queries against single models or subsets of the encoded models.

 # INSTALLATION
 ## Prerequisites:
-  - venv
-    To install we recommend using a virtual python environment.
+  - To install we recommend using a virtual python environment.
     The python3 standard library provides the module *venv* already, so there is no need for third party software.
     Some distributions do not install it by default E.g. for ubuntu you have to say:
     *sudo apt-get install python3.4-venv*
   - pandoc

     E.g. for ubuntu you have to say:
     *sudo apt-get install pandoc*